French Revolutionary Wars: Influence

 Armies during the Revolution became noticeably larger than their Holy Roman counterparts, and combined with the new enthusiasm of the troops, the tactical and strategic opportunities became profound.
 By 1797 the French had defeated the First Coalition, occupied the Low Countries, the west bank of the Rhine, and Northern Italy, objectives which had defied the Valois and Bourbon dynasties for centuries.
 Unsatisfied with the results, many European powers formed a Second Coalition, but by 1801 this too had been decisively beaten.
 Another key aspect of French success was the changes wrought in the officer classes.
 Traditionally, European armies left major command positions to those who could be trusted, namely, the aristocracy.
 The hectic nature of the French Revolution, however, tore apart France's old army, meaning new men were required to become officers and commanders.

 In addition to opening a flood of tactical and strategic opportunities, the Revolutionary Wars also laid the foundation for modern military theory.
-Later authors that wrote about "nations in arms" drew inspiration from the French Revolution, in which dire circumstances seemingly mobilized the entire French nation for war and incorporated nationalism into the fabric of military history.
+Later authors who wrote about "nations in arms" drew inspiration from the French Revolution, in which dire circumstances seemingly mobilized the entire French nation for war and incorporated nationalism into the fabric of military history.
 Although the reality of war in the France of 1795 would be different from that in the France of 1915, conceptions and mentalities of war evolved significantly.
 Clausewitz correctly analyzed the Revolutionary and Napoleonic eras to give posterity a thorough and complete theory of war that emphasized struggles between nations occurring everywhere, from the battlefield to the legislative assemblies, and to the very way that people think.
 War now emerged as a vast panorama of physical and psychological forces heading for victory or defeat.